axi-ta-n/Sales-and-Customer-Dashboard-Analysis/README.md

 In November 2023, the company recorded its highest sales of the year, with 1,840 units sold, generating $118.45K in revenue and $14.45K in profit.
 The Phones sub-category saw significant growth, with a 33% increase in sales, while the Fasteners sub-category experienced a decline in sales.
 Customer metrics showed 216 customers, averaging $1,058 in sales per customer, with Raymond Buch being the top customer with $14,203 in sales.
 Week 49 recorded the highest weekly sales, while Week 21 saw the lowest.

 Below is the overview page from the Tableau dashboard and more examples are included throughout the report.
-The interactive dashboard can be downloaded [here](https://public.tableau.com/app/profile/karen.judelyn.fernandes/viz/SalesCustomerPerformanceDashboard_17313759409300/SalesDashboard?publish=yes).

 ### Sales Dashboard
 - **Monthly Sales Performance**: November 2023 was a standout month, with sales reaching their highest level of the year.
 The company sold 1,840 quantity, generating $118.45K in revenue and a profit of $14.45K, underscoring the month’s strong sales momentum and profitability.